mathigon/textbooks/content/euclidean-geometry/content.md

       path.fill.green#congruent-path(x="x.rotate(1).shift(190,10)" target="move" label="B" label-colour="white")

 ::: column.grow
-The two shapes on the right basically look the same.
+The two shapes on the right basically look identical.
 They have the same size and shape, and we could [turn and slide](target:move) one of them to exactly match up with the other.
 In geometry, we say that the two shapes are [__congruent__](gloss:congruent).

 The symbol for congruence is `≅`, so we would say that `A ≅ B`.